 Lately in Cooperland, this writer has seen several empty claims saying that not only does this column reach very few people, but that a policy of ‘exclusion’ exists within Cooperland.
 And…that this policy somehow has an effect on how Adventure Books of Seattle deals with the media and the public on the D.B.
 Cooper case.

 We will define ‘exclusion’ as the policy of both ‘The DB Cooper Forum’ website run by Dave Brown from Florida, (as well as Bruce Smith’s ‘Mountain News’ blog) to ban this writer from both sites and then encourage attack comments from their members on those same sites.
 They foolishly believe this has a positive effect on the exploration of the Cooper case, and somehow shuts out Adventure Books from participation in the investigation.
-Several examples of how they do this were shown in my last article here at WordPress.

 Not only is this a foolish assumption, it isn’t remotely close to the truth.